pnnl/DM-Sim/README.md

 Latest version: **1.0**

 DM_Sim is still under active development.
 Please be patient if there's an error.
 We will continuously add new features.
 Questions and suggestions are welcome.

+We will refine the design and implementation so that a new circuit can be directly launched and execcute it without the need to recompile (which is the current practice).
+This will benefit emerging quantum-classical hybrid algorithms where the quantum circuits are adjusted and executed online guided by classical optimization process.
+In the future version we will try to provide Python interface and support Q#/QDK.

 ## About DM_Sim